FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Audit_Upload_Failed_Screenshot](./screenshots/d-failed_to_upload.png)

+After the system uploads the file, it automatically imports the data in the file into the system.
+The time required for upload and data processing depends on the size of the file.
+Ballot Manifest files should upload in a few seconds for every County, but upload and processing time for the CVR file will depend on the number of ballot cards represented in the file.
+A file with fewer than 10,000 CVR lines should take less than a minute, while a file with 500,000 CVR lines might take several minutes.

 Once both the ballot manifest and CVR files are successfully uploaded users will see them both listed as **uploaded**.
 It is possible to re-upload either or both files, if necessary.